Omaam/astoroparticle/astropf/examples/README.md

 import tensorflow as tf
 from tensorflow_probability import distributions as tfd

-import astropf as px
+import astropf as apf
-from astropf import observations as pxo from astropf import transitions as pxt
+from astropf import observations as apfo from astropf import transitions as apft

 dtype = tf.float32